Srujan1993/PythonRepo/README.md

 # PythonRepo
-This repository contains the python code excercises and hacker rank submissions Python Solutions are in .txt file foramt jsut for readability purpose.
+This repository contains the python code excercises and hacker rank submissions.
+Python Solutions are in .txt file format jsut for readability purpose.